craftcms/docs/docs/5.x/reference/element-types/users.md

 ### URLs

-Unlike most other element types, users do _not_ have a “URI format” setting, and are not factored into routing.
+Unlike most other element types, users do _not_ have a “URI format” setting or support slugs, and are not factored into routing.

 ## Querying Users